-Best chocolate cupcakes!
-This easy one-bowl recipe is so much better than a mix.
-It makes homemade chocolate cupcakes that are moist and rich in no time!
+This homemade, one-bowl, easy chocolate cupcake recipe is so much better than a mix.
+It makes the best moist, rich cupcakes in no time!

 All of the refrigerated ingredients should be at room temperature before beginning.
-This means that they should be approximately 68-70 F.
+Check out more tips about this below!

 Begin by beating the butter and sugars together until well-combined.
 This should take about 3-4 minutes on medium speed.